Our School Day

 - Prayers within classrooms

-Normally, individual classes attend Mass at St. Joseph’s Church every Tuesday.
+- Individual classes attending Mass at St. Joseph's Church every Tuesday.

 Good attendance is essential for all children so that they make their expected progress.
-The governmenr expects the level of school attendance for all primary aged pupils to be no lower than 95%.
+The government expects the level of school attendance for all primary aged pupils to be no lower than 96%.
 For your information the following is a useful guide.

 We are aware that children may have specific illnesses that prevent them from attending school which can bring attendance levels down.
 Holiays and leave of absence authorised or not will have a detrimental affect on your child's education.